melezhik/swat/README.md

     swat ./my-app http://127.0.0.1

 # DSL

 Swat DSL consists of 2 parts.
 Routes and check patterns.

 ## Routes

 Routes are http resources a tested web application should has.

-Swat utilize file system data calculating all existed routes as sub directories paths in the project root directory.
+Swat utilize file system _representing_ all existed routes as sub directories paths in the project root directory.
 Let we have a following project layout:

     example/my-app/